 Our design direction will be directly informed by the skills, roles, resources, and current responsibilities of the organization we’re creating a solution for.
 It’s a very real parameter we need to work within and largely encompasses the feasibility and viability factors.

 When the stakes are high and competition is fierce, it’s tempting to move fast and skip the planning and strategy stages.
-Over the years it’s been my experience that when I neglect to plan and strategize carefully up front it cascades into lots of problems down the road.
+Over the years it’s been our experience that when we neglect to plan and strategize carefully up front it cascades into lots of problems down the road.

 Planning doesn’t happen just once.
 With consistent check-ins over the course of a project we can see if our progress is still aligning with the goals and make adjustments as needed.

 The value of designing with this balanced approach is tremendous.
 People get something that makes their lives better.
 Resources are spent wisely and appropriately.
 Roadblocks and setbacks are avoided.

 While attempting to achieve such a balance can sound daunting, design principles can help.
 As process-loving people, we're always looking for ways to distill a complex thought into bite-size pieces that we can incorporate into daily life.
 We use design principles often as tools for this, and our design principles for working toward a balance of desirability, feasibility, and viability are:

 - Make it actionable